robhasacamera/CrystalButtonKit/README.md

 ## Customization

+The sections below describe customizing buttons in this package.
+For simplicty sake, we'll use `CUIExpandableButton` for all the examples as most of this applies to `CUIButton` as well.

 ### Icon

 If you'd like more control over the look of the button, you can provide a custom icon for the button instead.